Comprehensive Guide to In-App Messaging in 2024

 When done right, in-app messages can alleviate app user frustrations by providing timely, valuable, and relevant information.
 Shopping or marketplace apps can alert customers that certain items are discounted or back in stock; fitness apps can provide motivational messages if a user is lagging in their goal targets.

 Unlike many push notifications, users do not have to opt-in to receive in-app messages.
 In-app messages are automatically displayed when a user opens an app on their mobile or desktop device and they are built into the app experience.
-Only 43.9% of iOS users opt-in to receive push notifications from apps.
+This can be particularly useful since only 51.4% of iOS users opt-in to receive push notifications.

 In-app messages target captive audiences that are already using an app, making users more likely to interact with the message content.
-The average click-through rate for in-app messages is 22% — more than three times the click-through rate of push notifications, according to Accengage.
+The direct engagement method effectively captures user attention and fosters deeper interaction with the app.

 In-app messaging functionality doesn't have to take loads of engineering resources and time to add.
 Thanks to well-built APIs and SDKs, in-app messaging can be integrated into your app easily, allowing you to start engaging your app users in mere days.